Love browsing for classical music or recent indie releases? Find an array of record collections at these cool vinyl stores in Hong Kong.

 5. Sam the Record Man (The Record Museum)

-First fact: the name of the founder and owner of Sam the Record Man is – you guessed it – not Sam.
+Fun fact: the name of the founder and owner of Sam the Record Man is – you guessed it – not Sam.
 It may be safe to say that James Tang is a walking encyclopaedia of anything related to records, audio, and music.
-Numerously recognised by academics and audiophiles from around the world, Tang’s Record Museum (which was set up in 1987) is home to the rarest master tapes, turntables, recording and listening devices, and, of course, vinyl records.
-If you’re a geek for music history, or are in a mood to explore, just look for Sam the Record Man.
+Recognised numerously by academics and audiophiles from around the world, Tang’s Record Museum is home to some of the rarest master tapes, turntables, recording and listening devices, and vinyl records.
+If you’re a geek for music history or are in a mood to explore, just look for Sam the Record Man.

 Sam the Record Man (The Record Museum), 12/F, Nam Hing Fong, 39 Yiu Wa Street, Causeway Bay, Hong Kong, p.
 2892 1681